Domain-Aware Tensor Network Structure Search: Introduction

-However, these methods require large number of evaluations (of the training and testing data), are prone to getting stuck in local minima \cite{tnale_cite}, and lack transparency in their found structure-related parameters.
+However, these methods require large number of evaluations (of the training and testing data), are prone to getting stuck in local minima, and lack transparency in their found structure-related parameters \citep{tnale_cite}.
 Critically, a large number of evaluations needed to optimize the objective function leads to a high computational cost.
-We hypothesize that these weaknesses of the current methods are due to the failure to utilize the rich domain information inherent in real-world tensors, such as the mode information.
-To this end, we ask ourselves: \textit{Can we utilize the intrinsic domain information in tensor data to significantly reduce the number of evaluations required to solve the TN-SS problem, while providing domain-aware explanations for the identified TN solutions?}
+We hypothesize that these limitations arise from failing to exploit the rich domain information inherent in real-world tensors, such as the mode information.
+To this end, we ask ourselves: \textit{How can we utilize the intrinsic domain information in tensor data to significantly reduce the number of evaluations required to solve the TN-SS problem, while providing domain-aware explanations for the identified TN solutions?}

 To address this question, we propose a domain-aware large language model (\underline{LLM})-guided \underline{TN}-SS framework, termed tnLLM.
 Within this framework, an LLM is utilized to initialize the TN structure based on domain information about the relationships between tensor modes.
 Then, the reasoning capabilities of the LLM are used to navigate the search space effectively, in order to achieve good optimization of the objective function with very few evaluations.